mikeAdamss/tidychef/README.md

 💡 💡 **KEY INSIGHT** 💡💡

 This is the bit you need to understand above all -here’s a preview I've made from tunn **the exact same script** against a _radically altered data source_.
-This is what we mean by _robust_ and _repeatable_ transforamtions and why the focus of tidychef is on communicating spatial relationships.
+This is what we mean by _robust_ and _repeatable_ transforamations and why the focus of tidychef is modeling spatial relationships — how cells relate visually, not where they are.

+💡 Same script, radically different input—same output.

 ![preview](./preview2.png)

-Even when data changes (as it will if you're working with any kind of regular publicaiton) the _spatial relationships_ rarely change and typically only in ways that can be accounted for with a little care.
+Even when data changes (as it will if you're working with any kind of regular publication) the _spatial relationships_ rarely change and typically only in ways that can be accounted for with a little care.

 ## More Info